overlordLoki/TradeMeBot/README.md

 # TradeMeBot
- gets latest listing from trademe and posts in discord
+ gets latest listing from TradeMe and posts in discord